emqx/emqx-docs/en_US/getting-started/getting-started.md

 For users using Kubernetes, EMQ X provides [EMQ X Kubernetes Operator](https://www.emqx.com/en/emqx-kubernetes-operator).
 This Operator can help you quickly deploy an EMQ X cluster with complete functions that can be used in a production environment in Kubernetes environment.

-EMQ X Kubernetes Operator is an application orchestration tool developed based on Kubernetes native API, which is used for automatic deployment and lifecycle management of EMQ X clusters.
-You can refer to the [documentation](https://github.com/emqx/emqx-operator/blob/main/docs/user-guides/get-started.md) of the EMQ X Kubernetes Operator to learn how to deploy EMQ X using the Operator.
+EMQ X Kubernetes Operator is an application orchestration tool based on Kubernetes native API, which is used for automatic deployment and lifecycle management of EMQ X clusters.
+You can refer to the [documentation](https://github.com/emqx/emqx-operator/blob/main/docs/user-guides/get-started.md) to learn how to deploy EMQ X using the Operator.

 ### Install EMQ X on Terraform